Christopher Trace: Broadcaster

-At the age of 25, Trace was the first male presenter of Blue Peter from its first programme, broadcast on 16 October 1958, and stayed with the programme until 24 July 1967.
-According to the BBC, he gained the job as presenter because he bonded with producer John Hunter Blair over their shared love of model railways.
+At the age of 25, and alongside his co-presenter Leila Williams, Trace launched Blue Peter.
+The programme's very first episode was broadcast on 16 October 1958, and Trace's final episode was broadcast on 24 July 1967.

+According to the BBC, Trace landed the role after bonding with producer John Hunter Blair over their shared love of model railways.

 During his time hosting Blue Peter, he was also a regular presenter on the BBC Schools programme Signpost from 1961 to 1965.

 By 1967, the Blue Peter production team were beginning to find Trace hard to deal with and were looking to replace him on the show, particularly when his wife divorced him for sleeping with another woman during a 1965 Blue Peter summer expedition to Norway.
 The couple had two children.
 Trace often threatened to resign and once the production team were happy that viewers had accepted John Noakes as a member of the team, Trace's next resignation was accepted.

 He became a writer and production manager for a film company named Spectator which failed after two years, losing him his life savings.
 He was declared bankrupt in 1973, then returned to the BBC, first on local television in East Anglia and then on the network TV programme Nationwide.
 In the 1970s, he worked as a presenter on BBC East's daily morning radio programme Roundabout East Anglia, a regional opt-out from the Today programme on BBC Radio 4.
 He also appeared on local television as a presenter on BBC's early evening news programme Look East.